🌙

 Ship before it's ready.

 Perfection is procrastination in a nicer outfit.
-The first version should embarrass you a little — that means you shipped early enough to actually learn something.
-If you wait until it's perfect, someone else already built it.
+The first version should embarrass you a little — that means you shipped early enough to learn.

 02